alteryx/featuretools/docs/source/getting_started/afe.rst

 .. note ::

   Before using DFS, it is recommended that you prepare your data as an :class:`EntitySet`.
-See :doc:`/loading_data/using_entitysets` to learn how.
+See :doc:`using_entitysets` to learn how.

 .. ipython:: python